-Things are looking good for the walleye opener with the early ice-out and warm-up we’ve had.
+Things are looking good for the walleye fishing opener with the early ice-out and warm-up we’ve had.
 Typically fish are still involved in the spawn (especially in Northern Minnesota) and the fishing can be a little tough, but not this year.
 We’re weeks ahead of their “normal” schedule which means they should be biting, including the bigger females.
 That doesn’t mean they’ll be biting everywhere though and you’ll still have to use your head to put a few in the boat, but it’s time to get excited.

-Some of the early patterns to look for include sandy shoreline breaks like you’ll find on Mille Lacs, Winnie, and Leech.
+Some of the early patterns to look for include sandy shoreline breaks as you’ll find on Mille Lacs, Winnie, and Leech.
 The difference this year is the possibility that you might be able to find biting fish in deeper water as well as the usual shallow hot spots.
 The best thing about it is; deeper fish holding on sandy breaks and flats are easy to see on a good graph and one can quickly cruise and scan to find the mother lode.
 While cruising with my Humminbird 1198 with Side Imaging I can run parallel to a break and scan it all out to 240 feet.
 It’s a fast and super effective way to find fish and where side imaging really shines and can help shorten up your time spent in the search mode, but you still have to give them what they want to get your pole bent.

 Live bait rigs like Northland Tackle’s Roach Rig allow for adjustable snell length and longer is usually better, like maybe six to eight feet to start with.
 Colored hooks (especially red) can make a difference as well as the addition of a colored bead in front of the hook.
 It doesn’t seem like it should matter much but it can definitely mean extra fish in the boat by the end of the day.